 BUS 201-Business Law 1

-Emphasis is placed on the principles and the language of the law governing business transactions.
+3 cr.
+(Fall/Spring) Emphasis is placed on the principles and the language of the law governing business transactions.
 Topics include the background of law, the law of contracts, and the law of agency.

 BUS 202-Business Law 2